julelang/jule/README.md

 <br><br>
 If you are getting a compiler error even though you are using the officially supported compiler and standard, please let us know with the <a href="https://github.com/julelang/jule/issues">Jule Issue Tracker</a>.
 If you are trying to use a standard or compiler that is not officially supported, you can still contact us to find out about the problem.
-But keep in mind that since it's out of official support, it's likely that the maintainers won't take the effort to fix it.
+But keep in mind that since it's out of official support, it's likely that the maintainers won't make the effort to fix it.
 <br><br>

 [See compiling documentations](https://jule.dev/pages/docs.html?page=compiler-compiling) for supported compilers and C++ standards.